 Wondering how to make mayonnaise?
 This whole egg mayonnaise recipe is quick and easy with the help of a food processor.
 An immersion blender is even easier.
 Avoid using a regular blender, however, as it doesn't work as well.

 Home cooks concerned about salmonella may prefer to use pasteurized eggs.
 In general, select only very fresh eggs and ones with no cracks in the shell.
 Be sure the shells are clean and free of impurities before cracking open the eggs.

 For extra flavor, try using some olive oil in place of vegetable oil or add a pinch of cayenne pepper.

 Yields 2 1/2 to 3 cups of mayonnaise.
-The recipe can be reduced by half.
 Discard unused mayonnaise after 10 days.